pawanverma25/Ration-Distribution-Mangement-System/README.md

 - Clone the project to IDE

-- Setup MySQL database using `databse.sql`
+- Setup MySQL database using `.sql/databse.sql`

 - Fill the databse with entries